-I am writing with great sadness to inform you that one of our medical students, [NAME] a [FIRST/SECOND/THIRD/FOURTH] year student, has died.
-Our thoughts and sympathies are with [HIS/HER] family and friends and medical school community.
+I am writing with great sadness to inform you that one of our residents, [NAME], a PGY [XXX] in the [SCHOOL NAME] residency program, has died.
+Dr. [NAME] was a graduate of [SCHOOL NAME] Medical School.
+Our thoughts and sympathies are with [HIS/HER] family and friends and the Department of [DEPARTMENT NAME].

-All available medical students were given the news of the death today.
+All available residents were given the news of the death today.
 The cause of death was suicide.
 We want to take this opportunity to remind our community that suicide is a very complicated act.
-It is usually the culmination of several health and life factors that converge in a person's life during the same period of time, including mental health conditions such as depression, which lead to overwhelming mental and/ or physical pain, anguish, and hopelessness.
+It is usually the culmination of several health and life factors that converge in a person's life during the same period of time, including mental health conditions such as depression, which lead to overwhelming mental and/or physical pain, anguish, and hopelessness.
 Sometimes these risk factors and warning signs are not identified or noticed; other times, a person who is struggling will show more obvious symptoms or signs.